fmalmeida/MpGAP/docs/examples.rst

      --lr_type "pacbio" \
      --wtdbg2_technology "rs" \
      --longreads "path-to/pacbio.subreads.fastq" \
-     --pacbio_bams "path-to/pacbio.*.subreads.bam"
+     --pacbio_bam "path-to/pacbio.*.subreads.bam"

 .. tip::

-  If ``--pacbio_bams`` is not set, the pipeline will not try to polish the assemblies using gcpp.
+  If ``--pacbio_bam`` is not set, the pipeline will not try to polish the assemblies using gcpp.

 Assembly in Hybrid strategy 1
 =============================